 Community Information and Referral Services was founded in 1964 in Arizona and incorporated as a private, nonprofit 501(c)(3) organization.
 Then, in 2004, the Governor's Council on 2-1-1 created an implementation plan to properly disseminate information about emergencies and disasters in Arizona, including public health and safety advisories, homeland security alerts and disaster relief.
 The 2-1-1 system was a statewide system to give the public easier access to community, social service and homeland security information and referrals.
 It was managed by Community Information and Referral Services.

-In 2008 Arizona's 2-1-1 project was terminated, but it was resurrected in 2011.
+In 2008 Arizona's 2-1-1 project was terminated and was resurrected several years later in 2011.
 February 11, 2012 was proclaimed "2-1-1 Arizona Day" as Arizona joined the national 2-1-1 system.
 Arizona residents have an easy-to-remember number, 2-1-1, to access community, health, and human service programs and coordinate volunteer needs with opportunities within the state.
 Today, the national 2-1-1 system offers services to more than 90% of the U.S. population.
-In Arizona, more than one million people each year use this service
+In Arizona, more than one million people each year use this service.